Personal tools

 Oeiras, 2.06.2020

-The study was published in ACS Catalysis and resulted from the collaboration between three ITQB NOVA labs: the Microbial and Enzyme Technology Lab, led by Lígia Martins, and the Dynamic Structural Biology Lab, led by Tiago N. Cordeiro, and the Structural Biology Lab, led by Carlos Frazão.
+The study was published in ACS Catalysis and resulted from the collaboration between three ITQB NOVA labs: the Microbial and Enzyme Technology Lab, led by Lígia Martins; the Dynamic Structural Biology Lab, led by Tiago N. Cordeiro; and the Structural Biology Lab, led by Carlos Frazão.
 This in-house synergy allowed unprecedented access to laccases’ structural aspects related to catalysis.
-Molecular dynamic simulations, done by Zymvol Biomodeling, were also part of this research.
+This research also included molecular dynamic simulations, done by Zymvol Biomodeling.

 Loop opening and closure are essential to hang and stabilize substrates, setting up the active site for efficient catalysis.
 Our results indicate that the Met-loop and its dynamics display key regulatory functions capable of controlling the access of substrates and determining the chemical environment of the metallo-oxidase McoA from Aquifex aeolicus.
 “This has fundamental implications in identifying elements with a role in discerning substrate specificity and catalytic rates among multicopper oxidases.
 These motifs are also important targets of engineering for the development of industrial and biomedical applications", highlights Lígia O. Martins.